Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 For visible surface clogs, manual removal provides the fastest solution.
 After removing your drain cover (tape over screw holes first to prevent losing hardware), use needle-nose pliers or a bent wire hanger to pull out accumulated hair and debris.

 Wear gloves for this unpleasant task.
-If you encounter black sludge or foul odors, stop and consult a professional, as this could indicate sewage issues requiring expert attention.
-These same warning signs apply to other fixtures throughout your home.
+If you encounter black sludge or foul odors, stop and consult a professional, as this could indicate sewage issues or plumbing vent problems requiring expert attention.

 DIY Methods